jolivain/trusted-firmware-a/docs/getting_started/build-options.rst

   control registers from NS ELs, NS-EL2 or NS-EL1(when NS-EL2 is implemented but unused) when FEAT_TRBE is implemented.
 This flag is enabled by default.

+- ``ENABLE_SYS_REG_TRACE_FOR_NS``: Boolean option to enable trace system registers access from NS ELs, NS-EL2 or NS-EL1 (when NS-EL2 is implemented but unused).
+This feature is available if trace unit such as ETMv4.x, and ETE(extending ETM feature) is implemented.
+This flag is enabled by default.

 GICv3 driver options
 --------------------